Rhodesian Light Infantry

 An all-white regiment, the RLI was made up wholly of professional soldiers until 1973, when capable conscripted national servicemen were first introduced.
 Foreign volunteers from across the world, including many veterans of foreign conflicts, also joined and became a key part of the Regiment.
 The RLI was nicknamed "The Saints" or "The Incredibles."
-Sources friendly to the regiment asserted that it achieved success with both internal Fireforce operations in Rhodesia and external preemptive strikes against guerrillas based in Mozambique and Zambia.
-Supporters of the Rhodesian government believed this to be legitimate counter-insurgency warfare.

 So prominent were the airborne aspects of typical RLI operations that the battalion became a parachute regiment in 1976.
 The RLI served under the short-lived government of Zimbabwe Rhodesia in 1979, and the interim British government that followed.
 After serving under the new government of Zimbabwe for a brief period, the unit was disbanded in October 1980.

 The RLI's tactics and training contributed to repeated successes in its counter-insurgency operations.
 "The advantage this gave them..." says United States Army Lieutenant-Colonel Dave Grossman, "...added up to nothing less than total tactical superiority."
 Alexandre Binda writes that the RLI "...earned for itself an enviable reputation as one of the world's foremost anti-terrorist forces," while Major Charles D. Melson, chief historian of the United States Marine Corps, calls it "The Killing Machine".